Strong Normalisation for Asynchronous Effects: Strong Normalisation for Sequential Computations

+In other words, await continuations model environment-computation pairs which are awaiting a promise to be fulfilled, and the reducible ones are those that are strongly normalising when supplied with a fulfilled promise containing a reducible value of the appropriate type.

 Interestingly, despite the additional features of \lambdaAEff, the overall structure of these predicates is identical to Lindley and Stark's work, apart from the Kripke-style indexing.
-In particular, while in \lambdaAEff~the interrupt handlers $\tmwith{op}{x}{M_\op}{p}{N}$ behave similarly to scoped algebraic effects~\cite{Pirog:ScopedOperations}, in that they carry a computation $M_\op$ which is executed only when a corresponding interrupt arrives, we do not have to mention those $M_\op$s in reducibility, and thus we do not have to use techniques such as step-indexing~\cite{appel-mcallester:step-indexing} to ensure that the reducibility predicate is well-founded.
-The Kripke-style indexing is not because of the handler code $M_\op$, but instead because of additional variables being bound in the non-blocking continuation $N$.
+In particular, while in \lambdaAEff~the interrupt handlers $\tmwith{op}{x}{M_\op}{p}{N}$ behave similarly to scoped algebraic effects~\cite{Pirog:ScopedOperations}, in that they carry a computation $M_\op$ which is executed only when a corresponding interrupt arrives, we do not have to mention these $M_\op$s in reducibility, and thus we do not have to use techniques such as step-indexing~\cite{appel-mcallester:step-indexing} to ensure that the reducibility predicates are well-founded.
+The Kripke-style indexing is not because of handler code $M_\op$, but instead because of additional variables being bound in the non-blocking continuation $N$.

+Note that this use of Kripke-style indexing due to the variable binding and non-blocking semantics of interrupt handlers is somewhat reminiscent of how call-by-need $\lambda$-calculi are modelled logically~\cite{herbelin:calculus-of-expandable-stores,miquey:realizability-of-call-by-need}, where computations also have to execute in open contexts (that can only grow over time) because of lazy let-bindings.
+However, one difference is that when the execution of a call-by-need $\lambda$-calculus reaches a variable from such a context, it forces the corresponding let-binding to execute.
+Meanwhile, when the execution of \lambdaAEff~ends up awaiting a promise-typed variable bound by an interrupt handler, the whole computation blocks until some external interrupt triggers that interrupt handler and the promise gets fulfilled.

 The Kripke-style definition of these reducibility predicates gives us the next result.